What is redundancy?

-With effect from 6 April 2018, the weekly limit for a week’s pay for the purposes of calculating statutory redundancy pay is £508.
+For dismissals where the effective date of termination is from 6 April 2020 to 5 April 2021, the weekly limit for a week’s pay for the purposes of calculating statutory redundancy pay is £538.

 The maximum number of years continuous service that can be counted for statutory redundancy payments purposes is 20.
 Length of continuous service is counted backwards from the ‘relevant date’.
 This is generally the date on which the notice given to the employee ends.
 But if the employer gives less than the legal minimum notice, the extra notice which should have been given is added on.

 Certain absences – for example, caused by sickness, pregnancy or temporary shortage of work – can count towards continuous service even if the contract of employment was suspended.